WEC-Sim/WEC-Sim/source/ptosim.rst

 Similarly, the PTO force or torque is the WEC-Sim input.
 For more information on how PTO-Sim works, refer to [So et al., 2015].

-The files for the tutorials described in this section can be found in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
+The files for the tutorials described in this section can be found in the `WEC-Sim Applications repository <https://github.com/WEC-Sim/WEC-Sim_Applications>`_.

 Tutorial: RM3 with PTO-Sim
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This section describes how to use RM3 with PTO-Sim.
-Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO (non-compressible and compressible) and another for the RM3 with a direct drive PTO, both of which can be found in the `WEC-Sim Applications <https://github.com/WEC-Sim/WEC-Sim_Applications>`_ repository.
+Two tutorials will be given in this section: one for the RM3 with a hydraulic PTO (non-compressible and compressible) and another for the RM3 with a direct drive PTO.

 RM3 with Hydraulic PTO
 ..........................